 An Bang Beach is the most famous beach in Hoi An town.
 Located only 5 kilometres from the town, the vast stretch of white sandy beach is one of the last relatively undeveloped beaches in the area.
-You will find a few low key beach resorts, beachfront seafood restaurants and laid back beach bars.
+You will find a few low key beach resorts, beachfront seafood restaurants and laid-back beach bars.

 Dinner in the Hoi An Night Market

-For your final night, hit the Hoi An Night Market for some last-minute shopping and seriously good Vietnamese street food – BBQ sticks and Vietnamese banana pancakes anyone?
+For your final night, hit the Hoi An Night Market for some last-minute shopping and seriously good Vietnamese street food – BBQ sticks and Vietnamese banana pancakes, anyone?

 After dark, the night market is the most crowded spot in Hoi An.
-The area is bustling with souvenir stalls, street food carts, massage stalls; you name it, it’s happening at the night market.
+The area is bustling with souvenir stalls, street food carts, and massage stalls; you name it, it’s happening at the night market.

 Are 2 Days in Hoi An Enough?

-Regardless of how little time you have, everything you should see or do in Hoi An has been covered off in this itinerary, and best of all, you can still enjoy the best of Hoi An in two days without rushing.
+Regardless of how little time you have, everything you should see or do in Hoi An has been covered in this itinerary, and best of all, you can still enjoy the best of Hoi An in two days without rushing.